oleander/firecracker-rb/README.md

 ### A String#bdecode Hash

-The two methods above are just wrappers for this one.
-You can always pass a bdecoded hash if you by any chans has access to the raw stuff.
+You can always pass a bdecoded hash if you by any chance have access to the raw stuff.

 ``` ruby
 torrent = RestClient.get("http://mysite.com/file.torrent")